Thoughts

 Solo individual in white t-shirt, working alone with hand on head staring at screen intently

 We are in control of how we choose to use the technology around us no matter how fast it throws information at us or no matter how seemingly streamlined we can work.
-Our entire life in the 21st century feels like information overload.
-From instant messaging to the word processing software I am currently using, technology makes things faster and we want more; more information, more instant access, more ‘easy fixes.’
+Life in the 21st century can feel like information overload.
+From instant messaging to the word processing software, technology makes things faster and we want more; more information, more instant access, more ‘easy fixes.’
 The very real dark side to all of this ‘now, now, now’, is that we feel like we’re not in control and we are unable to take the time to think and choose how we want to proceed.
 The truth is very much to the contrary, we are in complete control.
 It’s just that taking the time to build something right, is a lot tougher when we’re so used to shortcuts and half measures.

-Recently, my friend and colleague Bill Danbury posted an NBC article about the growing frustration of disability advocates about the growing use of AccessiBe.
+Recently, Tamman’s Senior Software Engineering Lead, Bill Danbury posted an NBC article about the growing frustration of disability advocates about the growing use of AccessiBe.
 If you’re not in the world of digital accessibility, you might not be familiar with AccessiBe or the many other tools like it that act as accessibility ‘overlays’.
 These overlays promise an easy fix with one line of code!
 All this stems from a fear of lawsuits, hoping to show that they really and truly tried to make their site meet ADA compliance standards.
-(Aside from the tools themselves, if legal compliance is your only motivator for making the web inclusive for all, we need to begin this conversation at a very different place.
-Call us at Tamman to have that conversation.
-I digress.)
+(Aside from the tools themselves, if legal compliance is the driving motivation behind making the web inclusive for all, this conversation needs to begin at a very different place.
+Call us at Tamman to have that conversation.)

 Like the huckster who came to town peddling ‘cure alls’ and snake oil, exploiting the fears of the townsfolk, these tools are not creating an inclusive web.
-My grandmother always said, ‘if it sounds too good to be true, it is.’
+We’ve all heard the old adage, ‘if it sounds too good to be true, it probably is.’

-Here’s the thing, accessibility takes intention.
+Accessibility takes intention.
 It takes a lot of thinking through various and sometimes confusing or contradictory user scenarios.
 It takes empathy and judgement.
-This is achieved with time, caste and thoughtful people behind it.
+This is achieved with time and thoughtful people behind it.
 Individual users have a myriad of potential use constraints when using the web.
 These use constraints can be situational, episodic, temporary or permanent conditions, but the reality is that making a website or app digitally accessible is beneficial to many and always useful to all.

 At Tamman, our team of designers, developers, QA, and technologists take the time to build it right.
 We are thoughtful people, carefully designing and developing web properties so that we all benefit from access to information.
 Our company thinks about all the requirements and ways in which users with use constraints will use a digital property.
 We take the time to listen to our client’s needs, we talk with users, and we always take the time to think.
 Time to think before we respond, think through scenarios, and think about how our work is building something that can last.
 We don’t use shortcuts and overlays.
 This is how we will build a more inclusive web for all.